Logo

 But it took a while until the first serious hybrid development frameworks came to be, and they are still a niche.
 Most developers build apps for the web using web development tools, and apps for mobile using mobile development tools.

 Mobile-only development tools are called native.
-Just like natives in England speak English, native apps in the mobile world ‘speak’ the language of their respective operating system.
+Just like natives in England speak English, native apps in the mobile world ‘speak’ the language of their respective operating systems.
 That is Java for Android, Swift and Objective C for iOS, and .NET on Windows phones (are those even still a thing?).

 That carries several big advantages.
 When the app is rendered on your smartphone, it works faster, it’s more smooth.
 If it’s an app that is supposed to be used offline, then there’s really no other way than to use native mobile development tools.
 Otherwise, users won’t be able to use them if their internet goes awry, and that would go against the whole ‘offline’ thing.